Railroad Solvent Exposure Claims

 Cleaning solvents are any chemical compound used to break up, soften, or dissolve another compound.
 Unfortunately, exposure solvents that are powerful enough to cut through the grease and grime collected in railroad engines can cause serious health risks.
 Inhaling or direct skin contact can cause serious health issues for a railroad employee.

 Of all the chemicals that railroad workers are exposed to, benzene is one of the most dangerous.
 Benzene is particularly dangerous because the chemical evaporates quickly and inhaling even a small amount of the gas could cause serious harm.
 In a gas form, the chemical could be detrimental to anyone in the vicinity.
 The substance has also been found to be present in the exhaust of a train engine.
+Speak to a seasoned attorney to learn about filing a benzene exposure lawsuit.

 Common Side Effects of Chemical Exposure

-Some of the immediate effects of exposure to benzene or other solvents include dizziness, headaches, tremors, confusion, irregular heartbeat, unconsciousness or drowsiness, and even death.
+Some of the immediate effects of exposure to benzene or other chemical solvents include dizziness, headaches, tremors, confusion, irregular heartbeat, unconsciousness or drowsiness, and even death.

 The long-term effects of exposure to solvents include: